 - Restarting their device

-To confirm everything works on your end, we recommend testing your setup (see below).
+To confirm everything works on your end, we recommend running a test event (see below).

-Testing before your session is one of the best ways to avoid issues.
+Testing your setup before your session is one of the best ways to catch and fix issues before they affect your community members.

-- Add “TEST” in the title and description.
-Share the link with a friend to view from the attendee's perspective
+- Add "TEST" in the title and description, then share the link with a friend so they can view from the attendee's perspective

-Note: If you are hosting a live event and would like your test session to be recorded, please append ?record_test_event=1 to the end of your event link.
+If you'd like your test session recorded, append ?record_test_event=1 to the end of your event link.

 Example: https://teacher-staging.insighttimer.com/live/abc123/host?record_test_event=1

-This helps identify audio/video issues before your real event.
+This helps you identify audio and video issues before your real event goes live.

 - Restart your device